 To maintain our status as a destination hospital, we must prioritize wraparound services that exceed expectations and provide support for these patients every step of the way.

-Navigating a child’s healthcare journey can be challenging.
-That’s why so many patients rely on the Center for Families (CFF), a donor-funded resource hub that is accessible to families 24/7.
+Navigating a child’s health care journey can be challenging.
+That’s why more than 7,500 patients a year rely on St. Louis Children’s Center for Families—a safe, welcoming hub that is open 24/7.

 With your help, we will realize our vision of a nursing workforce that represents more children and families in the regions we serve.